-A level Physics delves into the depths of the big topics in Physics.
+A-level Physics delves into the depths of the big topics in Physics.
 Much of this understanding of nature is described by mathematics and so at least 40% of the marks in the examinations will be mathematics based.
-A level Mathematics is by no means mandatory; however, prospective students must have a strong GCSE Mathematics grade in order to access the material.
+A-level Mathematics is by no means mandatory; however, prospective students must have a strong GCSE Mathematics grade in order to access the material.

-AS AND FIRST YEAR OF A LEVEL SECOND YEAR OF A LEVEL Measurements and their errors Particles and radiation Waves Mechanics and energy Electricity Further mechanics and thermal physics Fields Nuclear physics One option from: Astrophysics, Medical physics, Engineering physics, Turning points, Electronics
+FIRST YEAR OF A-LEVEL SECOND YEAR OF A-LEVEL

+Measurements and their errors Further mechanics and thermal physics

+Particles and radiation Fields

+Waves Nuclear physics

+Mechanics and energy One option from: Astrophysics, Medical

+Electricity physics, Engineering physics, Turning

+points, Electronics